 - Speed.
 Determines the speed at which data is transferred between your handheld and Palm Desktop software.
 Try the As Fast As Possible rate first, and adjust downward if you experience problems.
 This setting allows Palm Desktop software and your handheld to find and use the fastest speed. - Port.
-Identifies the port that Palm Desktop software uses to communicate with the HotSync cable.
-Select the modem or printer port where you connected the HotSync cable.
+Identifies the port that Palm Desktop software uses to communicate with the cradle/cable.
+Select the port where you connected the cradle/cable.
+If you perform IR HotSync operations, select Infrared port.